Cumberland's history is one of the most compelling in BC.

 Miners Memorial Day

 Nowadays, Cumberland is resolutely forward-looking, but with powerful rear-view mirrors: Miners Memorial Day in late June commemorates the lives of nearly 300 miners who died in the mines.
-Ceremonies take place at the gravesite of labour and anti-war activist Ginger Goodwin, who was slain by a Mountie's bullet in 1918.
+Ceremonies take place at the gravesite of labour and anti-war activist Albert (Ginger) Goodwin, who was slain by a policeman's bullet in 1918.

 Cumberland's Empire Days celebration every May comes with pedigree: It began in 1891, one of the oldest continuous festivals in BC.
 Scheduled highlights include the May Queen's public dinner and dance, pipe bands from the Pacific Northwest, street sales, pancake breakfasts, Highlands dancing, fashion shows and firefighting contests.
 Admission is free and everybody's welcome.